 Epcot is one of Walt Disney World’s more detailed parks.
-You can spend days in Epcot and not see it all, but if you are limited on time then I would suggest these tips for planning your 1 day Epcot itinerary to make sure you make the most of your limited time.
+You can spend days in Epcot, but if you are limited on time then I would suggest these tips for planning your 1 day Epcot itinerary to make sure you make the most of your limited time.

 Visiting Epcot is almost the top of my favourite things to do at Walt Disney World.
 I can spend hours wandering around the World Showcase.
 With 11 pavilions there is always something to see and do.

 Your Epcot itinerary will be different if you have more than one day planned.
 With just one day to visit Epcot, then I suggest deciding whether you want to arrive when the park opens and stay until Illuminations at the end of the day, or if it’s advisable to arrive a little later in the day to be able to stay until the park closes.

 Can You See All Of Epcot In One Day?

 It is doable to see all of Epcot in one day, but be prepared to do lots of walking.
 You will be grateful for wearing the right shoes.
 It may be difficult to decide on which of the Epcot restaurants to eat in however as there are some great choices.

 Epcot stands for Experimental Prototype Community of Tomorrow.

 What Are The Best Rides To Fastpass At Epcot?